 As a pioneer in the field of smart charging, GreenFlux supports the Electric Nation Project in testing our EV smart charging solutions.
 The Electric Nation Smart Charging project ran from 2016 to 2019, focusing on domestic EV charging.
 In total, 673 smart chargers were installed at participants’ homes to help us understand the impact of the charging of electric vehicles at home on the electricity network.
 Our EV charging software could monitor the overall demand of chargers and could reduce this total demand by instructing individual chargers to reduce the power available to charging electric vehicles.

 EV Smart Charging as a solution for peak charging

 The problem is not that the grid does not have the capacity to carry the additional energy to charge EVs – it’s that this extra demand is concentrated at times where we see peak demand without a single EV.
-When idle time, or better, flexibility is considered an asset, electric vehicle smart charging enters the stage.
+When flexibility needs to be considered, electric vehicle smart charging enters the stage.
 When expanding the bottleneck by increasing the building’s grid capacity is too costly, EV smart charging can still increase the number of vehicles that charge simultaneously.